laurentiud/elastic-pump/README.md

 You need to have java installed and the ElasticSearch (2.3.0) setup needs to be accessible through the network.

 #### Usage
-Run Main.java
-Or build ElasticPump.jar file and use the starting command:
+**Run Main.java** or build ElasticPump.jar file and use the starting command:
 ```
 java -jar ElasticPump.java
 ```